What is RevOps? A simple guide to a powerful business concept

 RevOps is about the entire company.

 To activate RevOps for your organization, you have to adopt this mindset.
-You can’t be so concerned with marketing metrics that you neglect sales metrics, or so attached to certain pieces of software that you force other departments to adopt new, less efficient tools.
+You can’t be so concerned with marketing metrics that you neglect sales metrics or so attached to specific pieces of software that you force other departments to adopt new, less efficient tools.

-This can be hard for some people.
+Change can be challenging for some people.
 They’ve spent so much time in their silos that changing their frames of mind may seem impossible.
-But it must be done to implement RevOps effectively.
+But, it must occur to implement RevOps effectively.

 Do you have the right mindset?
 Good, now you can build your RevOps team.

-If you’re hiring internally, try to enlist members from Marketing, Sales, and Customer Success.
-That way you have access to a collection of perspectives and ideas.
+If hiring internally, try enlisting members from Marketing, Sales, and Customer Success.
+That way, you have access to a collection of perspectives and ideas.

 In addition, only enlist professionals who are team players.
 We’ll say it again: RevOps is about the company as a whole.
 There’s no room for glory seekers.
 Make sure the people you hire have a “team first” mentality and will work for the greater good of your entire organization.